-Sleep bruxism is very likely caused by anxiety or stress.
-Other reasons may include consumption of alcohol, caffeine, nicotine, and other such intoxicants.
-Sometimes, depression and related medication may also cause sleep bruxism.
-Sleep disorders like sleep apnea could also be a likely reason for teeth grinding at night.
-Crooked or missing teeth could also cause teeth grinding.
-The actual cause of it is still debatable.
+Sometimes, depression and anxiety medication may also cause sleep bruxism.
+However, sleep disorders like sleep apnea are the most likely reason for teeth grinding at night.
+Unfortunately, experts are still debating on the true reasons.
+Crooked or missing teeth could would also cause natural teeth grinding.

 Symptoms & Diagnosis

-Things that you can do to reduce or stop teeth grinding include:
+Things that you can do to reduce or stop bruxism include: